Normalising flows

 Footnotes

-I am aware from painful experience that using a font to denote a random variable will irritate some people, but this is usually the same people who have strong opinions about “which” versus “that” and other such bullshit, and such people are welcome to their opinions but they can get their own blog to express those opinions on in notations which suit their purposes.
-In my context, things come out much clearer if we can distinguish RVs, their realisations, densities and observations using some appropriate notation which is not capitalisation or italics, which I already use for other purposes.↩︎
+I’m aware from painful experience that using a font to denote a random variable will irritate some people; those people often have strong opinions about “which” versus “that” and other such bullshit.
+They’re welcome to their opinions, but they can get their own blog to express them in notations that suit their purposes.
+In my context, things come out much clearer if we can distinguish RVs, their realizations, densities and observations using some appropriate notation that’s not capitalisation or italics, which I already use for other purposes.↩︎